Spain: Muslim era and Reconquista

 From 711 to 718, as part of the expansion of the Umayyad Caliphate which had conquered North Africa from the Byzantine Empire, nearly all of the Iberian Peninsula was conquered by Muslims from across the Strait of Gibraltar, resulting in the collapse of the Visigothic Kingdom.
 Only a small area in the mountainous north of the peninsula stood out of the territory seized during the initial invasion.
 The Kingdom of Asturias-León consolidated upon this territory.
 Other Christian kingdoms, such as Navarre and Aragon in the mountainous north, eventually surged upon the consolidation of counties of the Carolingian Marca Hispanica.
 For several centuries, the fluctuating frontier between the Muslim and Christian-controlled areas of the peninsula was along the Ebro and Douro valleys.

 Conversion to Islam proceeded at an increasing pace.
 The muladíes (Muslims of ethnic Iberian origin) are believed to have formed the majority of the population of Al-Andalus by the end of the 10th century.
 A series of Viking incursions raided the coasts of the Iberian Peninsula in the 9th and 10th centuries.
-The first recorded Viking raid on Iberia took place in 844.
-Seville was pillaged.
-It ended in failure with many Vikings killed by the Galicians' ballistas.
-Seventy of the Vikings' longships captured on the beach and burned by the troops of King Ramiro I of Asturias.
 In the 11th century, the Caliphate of Córdoba collapsed, fracturing into a series of petty kingdoms (Taifas), often subject to the payment of a form of protection money (Parias) to the Northern Christian kingdoms, which otherwise undertook a southward territorial expansion.
-The capture of the strategic city of Toledo in 1085 marked a significant shift in the balance of power in favour of the Christian kingdoms.
+The capture of Toledo in 1085 marked a significant shift in the balance of power in favour of the Christian kingdoms.
 The arrival from North Africa of the Islamic ruling sects of the Almoravids and the Almohads achieved temporary unity upon the Muslim-ruled territory, with a stricter, less tolerant application of Islam, and partially reversed some Christian territorial gains.